NicoJuicy/LearnML/README.md

 As an AI/ML engineer, be willing to settle for “good enough” rather than trying to find the “best” model/approach.

+Please note that I am not a fan of Scrum (which is actually a project management approach rather than a software development methodology) [1].
+I prefer using an iterative, agile feature-driven development (FDD) methdology [2] which I have found is more scalable to larger projects.

 This repo contains notes from various articles and other resources on a variety of topics in Artificial Intelligence and Machine Learning.

 This is a work in progress (just getting started), so there is still a lot missing and the content is changing.